2narl/cpp_program_2ndsem/README.md

 <button>Click to View</button>
 </a>

-Qn.
-Write a menu-driven C++ program using the STL vector<string> to implement a Task List Management System.
+Qn.39 Write a menu-driven C++ program using the STL vector<string> to implement a Task List Management System.
 The program should allow the user to add tasks, view all tasks, remove tasks by task number, display the total number of tasks, handle invalid inputs, and exit the program.
 <a href="https://github.com/2narl/cpp_program_2ndsem/blob/d9ddc9f0db24230f61d8727e75bb62ac640aa5a1/MyCodes/task_todolist.cpp">
 <button>Click to View</button>
 </a>